samleenz/nf_scenic/README.md

 - Verify that the Apptainer container has pySCENIC properly installed and configured.
 - Adapt input file paths and parameters to suit your dataset and specific analysis requirements.

-## License

-This repository is private and proprietary.
-Redistribution is not permitted.